web-perf/react-worker-dom/README.md

 To automatically collect frame rates and compare it with the normal version
 - Run `npm run demo` to start the server and host the web pages
 - Run `npm run perf chrome worker` to test frame rates for various rows in chrome in a Web Worker.
 Instead of `chrome`, you could use `android`, and instead of `worker`, you could use `normal` to test the other combinations.
 - The frame rates are available in `_dbmonster.json` file, for each row count.

 ## Roadmap
 Here are the things that need to be done next.

 - Add support for form elements like <input>, <select>, etc.
 - Support event utilities that enable things like autofocus, etc.
 - Enable preventDefault() semantics in events.
+- Add test suite